lucasmafra/type-dynamo/README.md

 TypeDynamo is completely agnostic to your server structure, so it supports both serverless and serverfull projects (see more in the examples section).

-This library is heavily inspired by other famous ORMs and ODMs, like Sequelize and Mongoose.
+This library is heavily inspired by other famous ORMs and ODMs, like TypeORM, Sequelize and Mongoose.

 Some of TypeDynamo features:
   *  Easy declaration for your tables and indexes;